 | Entry into force | Not yet |

-The Procurement Dimension: Why the Deadline Exists Regardless of Enforcement
+The Procurement Dimension: Why the Deadline Matters Regardless of Enforcement

-Even if the Digital Omnibus passes and the legal enforcement deadline shifts, the practical compliance deadline remains August 2026 for many businesses.
+Even with the high-risk deferral to December 2027, the practical deadline arrives much sooner for many businesses.
 Large enterprise buyers — banks, public sector bodies, major corporates — are already incorporating EU AI Act compliance into procurement requirements.
-They need their AI vendors to demonstrate compliance before they will sign or renew contracts.
+They need their AI vendors to demonstrate compliance before they will sign or renew contracts, irrespective of the statutory enforcement date.

 This creates a market enforcement mechanism that is entirely independent of whether the EU AI Office or national MSAs are actively enforcing: if your customer requires EU AI Act compliance documentation as a condition of doing business, you need it regardless of what the law says about enforcement dates.